Syllabus for Reinforcement Learning

 - Applies from: Autumn 2022

-120 credits including Probability and Statistics, Linear Algebra II, Single Variable Calculus and 10 credits of programming.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+120 credits including Probability and Statistics, Linear Algebra II, Single Variable Calculus, Programming and Automatic Control I. Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Information Technology

-- analyse relevant applications, decide if they can be formulated as a reinforcement learning problem, and in such a case formulate it,
+- Analyze relevant applications, decide if they can be formulated as a reinforcement learning problem, and in such case define it formally.

-- implement and use central algorithms for reinforcement learning,
+- Implement, use and evaluate central algorithms for reinforcement learning.

 This course gives a solid introduction to the modern tools used to devise, implement and analyse reinforcement learning algorithms.
-The course covers Markov decision processes, feedback control systems, planning by dynamic programming, model-free prediction and control, the trade-off between exploration and exploitation, function approximations and policy-gradient methods.
+The course covers Markov decision processes, planning by dynamic programming, model-free prediction and control, the trade-off between exploration and exploitation, function approximations and policy gradient methods.
 It also introduces deep reinforcement learning.
 Applications discussed in the course include classical control problems such as the inverted pendulum, as well as robotics and computer games.

-Oral and written examination of assignments (2 credits), project presentation (2.5 credits), and a written examination (3 credits).
+Oral and written examination of assignments (2 credits), and a written exam (3 credits).

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.

-The course cannot be included in the same degree as 1RT745 Reinforcement Learning.
+The course cannot be included in the same degree as 1RT747 Reinforcement Learning.

 Applies from: Autumn 2022